 I haven’t posted in a while because emotionally, things have been complicated.
 It’s always strange how things work out in life.
 After my last post on connection turning into love, I went on dates with three different women.
 I had a pleasant conversation with the first, but despite similar backgrounds things didn’t “click”.
 I can’t really articulate why.
-The second date, I did feel a bit of a connection l but it would be a semi-long distance relationship (she lived in Ottawa but travels every weekend to Montreal).
+The second date, I did feel a bit of a connection but it would be a semi-long distance relationship (she lived in Ottawa but travels every weekend to Montreal).
 I didn’t have much expectations though as it requires a lot of effort, more so in the early stages when you barely know each other.
 So I called it off.

 The third was quite the revelation.
 We matched on Tinder on a Sunday night.
 She was gorgeous: feminine and athletic.
 As soon as I read her profile, I “super-liked” her.
 Instant match.
 She had swiped right on my profile in the past.
 What sealed the deal for me was a concise but witty description of herself and her intent for a serious relationship.
 She was also cosplaying as Chun Li in her last picture.

 Over the next three days we remained in touch, chatting well until the late night alternating between casual topics to deep discussions about ourselves and our experiences.
 We both express ourselves better through writing than verbally.
 It was fascinating but also exhilarating to build a rapport and delve into deep topics and mutual feelings for one another in that format.
-The last time I experienced something similar was the first time I fell for someone.

 We met for our third date a full week after we first met.
 I invited her over to my place for a candlelit romantic dinner.
 I drove her back home late that night as we both had to work the next day but it didn’t stop us from chatting for about another half hour once I got back home.

 Once class was over, I asked if I could call but she wanted to keep it to text only.
-We conversed for some time, my heart feeling twisted and tight in my chest.
+We conversed for some time, my chest twisted and tight.
 She explained she felt a lot of pressure but wrote it was nothing I had said or done.
 She continued to say every moment together was amazing and she appreciated my candor and honesty; a sentiment she had told me previously during our nightly chats.
 However, she couldn’t explain or describe the source of her feelings of pressure.
 The only hint left to me is she had been hurt before.
 I asked gently about it as I did not want to put in her in a position to relive bad experiences.
 I felt powerless when all I could write was I couldn’t promise I wouldn’t hurt her but I would do my best not to.
 Eventually, she agreed for us to go on a break.
 She had an upcoming trip to Cuba and wanted to use that time to re-evaluate her life.

 I joked that at worst, she could break it in two in front of me if she didn’t like it in a bit of self-deprecating humour.
 The evening went well but I felt awkward.
 In our last two encounters and part of our first date, I felt the conversation was very natural.
-Now, I was second-guessing myself even more than usual because I didn’t want to make her feel pressured.
+Now, I was second-guessing myself because I didn’t want to make her feel pressured.
 I drove her back home and told her I still had strong feelings for her and she was someone worth waiting for.
 However, I would not wait forever.
 She nodded and said she would get back to me once she returned.
 We kissed on the cheeks again and that was that.
 I didn’t sleep that night.
 Instead, I stared up at the ceiling, lost in my own mind.

 In the intervening time, we’ve kept in touch but the topic of romance has not come up.
 The few occasions she initiated communication, I felt butterflies in my stomach.
 It’s been two months now and while my feelings have diminished, they remain a lot stronger than I had thought they would be over this much time.
 While I don’t know if she has moved on or feel any romantic feelings at all for me, I can’t help but want to kick myself profusely.
 Sometimes I think I lied down too easily and didn’t “fight” for the relationship, as short as it was.
 At other times, I circle back to having come on too strong.
 Then there are a few occasions I just want to kick something as hard as I can due to a feeling of powerlessness.
 On one hand, I want to help.
 Other times, the powerlessness comes that there is nothing I can do and that knowledge is infuriating.
 I am compelled to “fix” things but here I can’t.
 And then there are a few rarer occasions when insecurities rear their ugly heads.